 “We are standing the middle of the garden, of the universe, and we are swaying together.
 Or maybe we’re not moving at all – maybe it’s everything else that is moving.”

 NEW YORK TIMES FOSTER PARENT DIARY

-- Author of the “Foster Parent Diary” on the New York Times’ Motherlode/Well Family blog, a 26-part essay series that documents the making of a foster family.
+- Author of the “Foster Parent Diary” on the New York Times’ Motherlode/Well Family blog, an on-going essay series that documents the making of a foster family.
 (Illustrations by Abigail Gray Swartz at GrayDayStudio.)

 - “So Glad They Told Me: Women Get Real About Motherhood” ~ An anthology by The HerStories Project.

 (Excerpt from my essay in the anthology: “I didn’t anticipate the full extent of the leaks and the overall mess.
 Nor was I prepared for the way it added to the laundry that was already collecting in endless piles throughout our small condo each day.